chpoit/utsushis-charm/README.md

       -  `C:\Program Files\Tesseract-OCR` (Most likely, if you chose "Install for anyone")
       -  `C:\Users\<USERNAME>\AppData\Local\Tesseract-OCR` (If you chose "Install only for me")
       -  `C:\Program Files (x86)\Tesseract-OCR` (Version 4, less likely, would happen if you manually downloaded a 32bit installer)
-  -  It seems really random wether it'll add it to path.
-If there is a request for it, I might add a "bruteforce" method to find the exe so people don't have to worry about this.
+  -  It seems really random whether it'll add it to path.
+If there is a request for it, I might add a "brute force" method to find the exe so people don't have to worry about this.
 - Any other issue:
   - Consider creating a bug report [here](https://github.com/chpoit/utsushis-charm/issues/new)